 Therefore, we created this useful table for our partners to use in developing the highest performance Responsive Ad Creative.

-For Tablet it is best to build under 100KB as well yet optimal under 200KB
+- For tablet, it is best to build under 100KB, yet optimal under 200KB

-For Desktop it is best to build under 150KB as well as optimal under 250KB
+- For desktop, it is best to build under 150KB yet optimal under 250KB

-Leveraging tools like ResponsiveAds Studio that has automatic-load renditioning so that you can optimize kweights for different all scenarios for any size that is delivered.
+Leveraging tools like ResponsiveAds Studio that has an automatic-load renditioning system so that you can optimize kweights for different all scenarios for any size that is delivered without thinking about it